akweiss/RNA-seq-intro/R.md

 > palette(colorscheme)
 ```

 Let's start with a plot of gene abundances across samples, measured as FPKM values.
 FPKM is "fragments per kilobase of exon model per million reads mapped" - it is an estimation of gene expression based on our data, calculated by counting the number of reads mapped to each gene sequence.
+We apply the transform of log2(fpkm + 1) because log(0) is undefined.

 ``` sh
 > fpkm = texpr(bg_chrX, meas = "fpkm")